jbahamon/jbahamon.github.io/_posts/2021-01-22-graphics-and-sprites.markdown

 ### Environment

-Similar to FF6, Chrono Trigger has 16x16tiles and a good degree of detail in its local scene.
+Similar to FFVI, Chrono Trigger has 16x16tiles and a good degree of detail in its local scene.
 Chrono trigger overlays characters and enemies over the local exploration scene for its combat.
-However, Chrono Trigger's world scene is much more detailed than FF6's, making many locations distinctly different from each  other, even in this zoomed-out mode.
+However, Chrono Trigger's world scene is much more detailed than FFVI's, making many locations distinctly different from each  other, even in this zoomed-out mode.

 ## Golden Sun (GBA, 240x160)